Filing a Complaint

-Your complaint will be assigned to one of the FPC’s two full-time investigators, who will contact you to confirm the information you submit and gather more detail if necessary.
+Your complaint will be assigned the FPC’s bilingual, full-time investigator, who will contact you to confirm the information you submit and gather more detail if necessary.
 The majority of complaint investigations we conduct are concluded within 2 months of receipt, but each case is unique; be aware that some allegations may take significantly less or more time to resolve.

 - A brochure providing a general outline of the complaint process may be found here (also available in Spanish and Hmong).

 - A fully detailed account of the complaint process may be viewed here.

 - Some complaints may be recommended for a mediation process, which you can read about here (also available in Spanish).

 It is the FPC’s policy to accept all complaints and provide all complainants with the necessary means to file a complaint if they wish to do so.
 If, at any point in the process, you feel (or felt) as if you were discouraged from filing your complaint, please contact our Compliance Auditor at [email protected] or (414) 286-5141.
 Similarly, if you would like to compliment a member of our staff, please contact our Compliance Auditor at the above contact information.

 Click on each image to enlarge.

 If you wish to file a complaint with the FPC against a Fire or Police Department member we have multiple avenues available through which you may do so:

 - You may submit a complaint using our online complaint submission form.
 Please note that an email address is required for you to utilize this tool.